 1. He understands the importance of walls

-Donald Trump’s border wall proposal sounds like an idea he stole from a racist child, but I’ve already bound myself to finding three nice things to say about the man, so here we go: I think we can all agree that walls, in general, are pretty awesome.
+Donald Trump’s border wall proposal sounds like an idea he stole from a racist child, but I’ve already bound myself to finding three nice things to say about the man, so here we go: I think we can all agree that walls are pretty awesome in general.
 Without walls, we wouldn’t have anywhere to hang family photos or electronic singing fish or that huge black and white canvas landscape of Paris you bought at Target.
 They’re the only thing between your neighbors and you, naked.
-Walls are the foundation of a good home (if you ignore the house’s actual foundation).
+Walls are the foundation of a good home (aside from, you know, the house’s actual foundation).
 You know who else likes walls?
 Donald Trump, and that is technically a nice thing I can say about him.
 Take it or leave it, because I still have two more to come up with for this list.

 2. He’s not actually Hitler

 Donald Trump’s presidential campaign has been compared to Adolf Hitler’s rise to power in 1930s Germany, and that’s really inconvenient when you’re trying to find three nice things to say about him.
 Still, if we want to focus on the positive—and I’m going to have to do that if I’m ever going to finish this list—at least Donald Trump isn’t the real, actual Adolf Hitler.
 So that’s good.
-And really, are the Trump/Hitler comparisons all that apt?
-Sure, Trump’s speeches sound a lot like your drunk uncle’s “I’m not racist or sexist, but—” rants, but we’ve compared so many things to Hitler since World War II that it doesn’t even feel like it means anything now.
+And really, are the Trump/Hitler comparisons really fair?
+Trump’s speeches may sound a lot like your drunk uncle’s “I’m not racist or sexist, but—” rants, but we’ve compared so many things to Hitler since World War II that it doesn’t even feel like it means anything now.

-Besides, I think it’s safe to assume Hitler ’16 would be a far worse presidential campaign than Trump/Pence.
+And let’s be realistic, here—Hitler ’16 would be a far worse presidential campaign than Trump/Pence.
 At least Mike Pence is an inoffensive running mate whose only job is to look like a stock photo search result for “white.”
-The VP half of Hitler’s ticket would be a total shitshow in comparison.
-Probably some blowhard who was only chosen because he could covertly rally support from white supremacists and who could make up for the 127-year-old Hitler’s lack of tech savvy by knowing how to use Twitter.
-Maybe somebody like…
+The VP half of Hitler’s ticket would have to be a total shitshow in comparison.
+He’d have to find some blowhard who could covertly rally support from white supremacists and who knew how to use social media to make up for the 127-year-old Hitler’s lack of tech savvy.
+Somebody like—

 …Oh, shit.
+Oh, shit.
 Donald Trump would be Hitler’s VP candidate.

 3. He took a Stone Cold Stunner at WrestleMania 23